 (3) requested the information from a person that the peace officer has good cause to believe is a witness to a criminal offense.

-The Failure to Identify statute has two different facets.
-First, Texas law requires you to give your name, address and date of birth if you are placed under arrest by the police.
-Secondly, it criminalizes giving false or fictitious information to a peace officer, but this only applies if you have been lawfully arrested, lawfully detained or you are a witness to a crime.
+The Failure to Identify statute defines three different ways to break the law.
+Subsection (a) requires you to give your name, address and date of birth if you are placed under arrest by the police.
+Subsection (b) criminalizes giving false or fictitious information to a peace officer, but this only applies if you have been lawfully arrested, lawfully detained or you are a witness to a crime.
+Accordingly, it is not a crime to refuse to provide your name or other biographical information when you are questioned as a witness.
+Subsection (b-1) requires motor vehicle operators to give their drivers license and other information.

-Refusing to identify yourself can mean that you tell an officer you refuse to provide that information, or even just not saying anything at all.
-For example, if you are arrested by a police officer, and he asks where you live, if you were to say “I don’t want you to know.”
-That would be a refusal to provide information.
+Refusing to identify yourself can mean telling an officer you are refusing to provide that information, but it can also mean not saying anything at all.
+For example, if you are arrested by a police officer, and he asks where you live, if you were to say “I don’t want you to know,” that would be a refusal to provide information just the same as remaining completely silent.
+What about your right to remain silent?

 False or fictitious information means any sort of information that is not accurate, such as a nickname that is not your legal name or a home address that doesn’t actually exist.
-For example, if you are detained by a police officer, and he asked for your name if your real name is William and you said “John Doe,” you would have provided false information and would be guilty of the Failure to Identify offense.
+For example, if you are detained by a police officer, and he asked for your name and you said “Mr. Blonde,” when your real name was Mr. Pink, you would have provided false information and would be violating the Texas Failure to Identify law.

 I was confused and did not intend to refuse to give information, or to give false information.
 Can I still be charged?

-According to the Texas Penal Code, you must intentionally refuse to identify themselves or intentionally give false information in order to be convicted of the Failure to Identify crime.
-So if you did not purposefully refuse to identify yourself or give false information, then you should explain this to your criminal defense attorney so that you can help defend against this charge.
+According to the Texas Penal Code, you must have intentionally refused to identify yourself or intentionally given false information in order to be convicted of the Failure to Identify crime.
+So, if you did not purposefully refuse to identify yourself or give false information, then you would not be violating the law.

 The law says if I am lawfully arrested or detained.
 How do I know if the action by the peace officer was lawful?